executablebooks/MyST-NB/docs/use/execute.md

 (execute/statistics)=
 ## Execution statistics

-As notebooks are executed, certain statistics are stored in a dictionary (`{docname:data}`), and saved on the [sphinx environment object](https://www.sphinx-doc.org/en/master/extdev/envapi.html#sphinx.environment.BuildEnvironment) as `env.nb_execution_data`.
+As notebooks are executed, certain statistics are stored in a dictionary, and saved on the [sphinx environment object](https://www.sphinx-doc.org/en/master/extdev/envapi.html#sphinx.environment.BuildEnvironment) in `env.metadata[docname]`.

 You can access this in a post-transform in your own sphinx extensions, or use the built-in `nb-exec-table` directive: